 Katia and Marielle Labèque

-Katia and Marielle Labèque, a French piano duo internationally celebrated for their seamless playing, have specialised in repertoire for piano four hands and two pianos since graduating from the Conservatoire de Paris in 1968.
+Katia and Marielle Labèque, a French piano duo internationally celebrated for their seamless playing, have specialised in repertoire for piano four hands and two pianos since graduating from the Conservatoire de Paris.

 The Times praised the Labèque sisters for their ”unerring sensitivity and virtuosic ferocity’” in their performance at the Barbican in June 2024, describing their piano duo as ”telepathic”.